-After completing the installation, you can splice the rope light from the spool, then add a power cord to one end and an end cap to the other.
-Visit our rope light guide for detailed instructions on how to cut rope light.
+After completing the installation, you can cut the rope light from the spool.
+Then, add a power cord to one end and an end cap to the other.
+Watch the videos below and visit our rope light guide for detailed instructions on how to cut rope light.

-After your rope light is connected to a power cord and the end cap is in place, go ahead and plug your power cord in to check that it is working properly.
+After your rope light is connected to a power cord and the end cap is in place, go ahead and plug your power cord in to check that it's working properly.